vipshop/redis-migrate-tool/README.md

 + **filter**: Filter keys if they do not match the pattern.
 The pattern is Glob-style.
 Defaults is NULL.

+**filter** supported glob-style patterns:

++ h?llo matches hello, hallo and hxllo

++ h*llo matches hllo and heeeello

++ h[ae]llo matches hello and hallo, but not hillo

++ h[^e]llo matches hallo, hbllo, ... but not hello

++ h[a-b]llo matches hallo and hbllo

+Use \ to escape special characters if you want to match them verbatim.

 For example, the configuration file shown below is to migrate data from single to twemproxy.

     [source]